yonglinma18/IS477---Course-Project/README.md

 All acquisition, cleaning, and integration were completed using **Google Colab** and **OpenRefine**.

+# Data Collection and Acquisition
+Because the USDA and CDC datasets exceed GitHub’s file-size limits, only the acquisition scripts and processed outputs are included in this repository.

+## Acquisition Scripts
+The acquisition workflow is implemented in: notebooks/acquisition.ipynb

+This notebook uses `requests` to:
+- Download the USDA ZIP file
+- Download the CDC CSV file (via Box link)
+- Save files into `data/raw/`
+- Compute SHA-256 checksums to verify integrity

+## Checksum Verification
+For reproducibility, SHA-256 checksums were generated using Python:

+- Allows validation of downloaded files
+- Ensures file integrity when re-running acquisition
+- Required because raw datasets are not stored directly in GitHub

+## Storage Notes
+Processed subsets suitable for analysis are available in: data/processed/

+## Reproducibility
+Anyone can fully reproduce the acquisition process by running the notebook: notebooks/acquisition.ipynb

 # Storage and Organization
 This project follows a clear and reproducible directory structure.
 Raw data, processed data, notebooks, and scripts are organized in dedicated folders.